 • In addition to COVID-19 testing every other day, some other health precautions are as follows: Team personnel and players not likely to participate in the game (for example, the next day's starting pitcher) will be sitting in the stands or another area designated by the club, at least six feet apart; non-playing personnel will wear masks in dugout and bullpen at all times; no spitting or chewing tobacco (gum is permitted); no celebratory contact (high-fives, fist bumps, hugs, etc.).

 At Fantistics, for those who are yet to draft, we've updated the Draft Advisory software to reflect a 60 game season.
 Members can log in and download the latest Draft Advisory Program.
-We will be starting our Spring Training II daily updates in early July.
+We will be starting our Spring Training II daily updates on July 11th.
 Stay tuned!